Robust Maximum Capture Facility Location under Random Utility Maximization Models: Introduction

-Our work also relates to the rich literature of robust optimization \citep[e.g.][]{ei1997robust,ben1998robust,ben1999robust,bertsimas2004robust} and distributionally robust optimization \citep{wiesemann2014distributionally, rahimian2019distributionally}.
+Our work relates to the rich literature of robust optimization \citep[e.g.][]{ei1997robust,ben1998robust,ben1999robust,bertsimas2004robust} and distributionally robust optimization \citep{wiesemann2014distributionally, rahimian2019distributionally}.
 Most of the works in the robust/distributionally robust optimization literature are focused on linear or general convex programs, thus the existing methods do not apply to our robust MCP.
-It is worth mentioning some robust models in the assortment and/or pricing optimization literature, where RUM models are also made use to capture customers' behavior.
+It is worth mentioning some robust models in the assortment and/or pricing optimization literature, where RUM models are made use to capture customers' behavior.
 Some examples are \cite{rusmevichientong2012robust}, \cite{chen2019robust}, and \cite{mai2019robust}, noting that, in the context of assortment and/or pricing optimization, the objective function is often based on one fraction, instead of a sum of fractions as in the context of the MCP.
-Moreover, the objective function of an assortment problem is typically not submodular, even when the choice model is MNL.
+Moreover, the objective function of an assortment problem is typically not submodular, even when the choice model is MNL. \mtien{Our robust MCP model under MNL closely relates to the robust fractional 0-1 program studied in \cite{mehmanchi2020robust} but differs by the fact that our approach works with any convex uncertainty sets while the approaches of \cite{mehmanchi2020robust} rely on a particular uncertainty structure introduced by \cite{bertsimas2004robust}. }

 \textbf{Paper outline:} We organize the paper as follows.
 Section \ref{sec:background} provides a background of the deterministic MCP under RUM models.
 Section \ref{sec:robustMCP} presents our main results for the robust MCP.
 Section \ref{sec:algo} describes our algorithms used to solve the robust problems.
 Section \ref{sec:expertiments} provides some numerical experiments, and Section \ref{sec:concl} concludes.
-Some additional experiments are provided in the appendix.
+Missing proofs and additional experiments are provided in the appendix.

 \textbf{Notation:} Boldface characters represent matrices (or vectors), and $a_i$ denotes the $i$-th element of vector $\ba$.
 We use $[m]$, for any $m\in \mathbb{N}$, to denote the set $\{1,\ldots,m\}$.